Viraj2313/MovieApiApp/README.md

-# Movie Pedia Project
+# 🎬 Movie Pedia Project

-This project is a movie-based web application where users can explore movies, share them with friends, and chat about their recommendations.
+Welcome to **Movie Pedia**, a dynamic web application where users can explore movies, connect with friends, and chat about their favorite recommendations.

-## Folder Structure
+## 📁 Folder Structure

 ```
 ├─ MovieApiApp/   # ASP.NET Core API